commaweed/random-js/README.md

 	* all functions have an arguments variable; calling a function without declaring the parameters can still assign values to arguments
 		-- function blah () {}; blah("one", "two"); arguments[0] = "one", etc.
 	* each function creates a scope
 		-- lexical scoping - a function that is lexically within another function gets access to the scope of the outer function
+	* function declaration or statement
+	        -- A declared function is “saved for later use”, and will be executed later, when it is invoked (called).
+		-- function blah () {};
+		-- they are hoisted
+			alert(foo()); // Alerts 5.
+Declarations are loaded before any code can run. function foo() { return 5; }
+	* function expression
+	        -- A function expression can be stored in a variable:  var x = function (a, b) {return a * b};
+		-- After a function expression has been stored in a variable, the variable can be used as a function.
+		-- Functions stored in variables do not need function names.
+		-- They are always invoked (called) using the variable name.
+		-- function name can be omitted in function expressions to create anonymous functions (but not function declarations) - see IIFE below
+		-- function expressions are not hoisted, which allows them to retain a copy of the local variables from the scope where they were defined. alert(foo()); // ERROR! foo wasn't loaded yet var foo = function() { return 5; }
-	* IIFE - Immediately Invoked Function Expression
-		-- (function() { ... })();
+	* IIFE - Immediately Invoked Function Expression - runs as soon as it is defined (immediately invoked) -- (function() { ... })();
 	* functions are objects (inherit from the "global" Object as well) -- it also has a prototype (i.e. __proto__)
 		-- it also has a special prototype property (called "prototype" in browser); it is related to using the "new" operator on a constructor